 - 1. Place the steering knuckle assembly in a vise with brass jaws (soft jaws) or place on a suitable workbench.
 The steering knuckle will have the machined surface facing up (axle side up). - 2.
 Lay the kingpin seal into the bore of the steering knuckle.
-The seal lip should face outward or toward - 3.
-Use the seal installer tool (see Special Tools Section of this publication) and press seal firmly into - 4.
-Install the double lip kingpin seal until it bottoms out in the kingpin bore, see Figure 9-36.
+The seal lip should face outward or toward the axle, see Figure 9-24. - 3.
+Use the seal installer tool (see Special Tools Section of this publication) and press seal firmly into the steering knuckle assembly. - 4.
+Install the double lip kingpin seal until it bottoms out in the kingpin bore, see Figure 9-25.